alexmj212/alexmj212.github.io/blog/content/blog/validating-a-wordle.md

 };
 ```

-The position match is the most valuable hint because it is a direct reveal to the solution whereas the contain match hints doesn't immediately eliminate the uncertainty of that letter.
-No match is a hint from the opposite direction, avoid this letter entirely in the future.
-Unselected represents the remaining pool from which you can construct guesses.
+The position match is the most valuable hint because it is a direct reveal to the solution.
+Without the position match, the contain match doesn't immediately eliminate the uncertainty of that letter's position.
+No match is a hint from the opposite direction, avoid this letter entirely in future guesses because it is not part of the solution.
+Unselected represents the remaining pool from which you can construct guesses, they may or may not be in the solution.

 ## Validate A Guess

 Once the player has entered five letters, I perform checks to verify the accuracy of their guess.
 The first check is simply a validation against an approved word list.
-In previous posts, I mentioned that Wordle actually has two word lists from which it validates guesses.
+In previous posts, I mentioned that Wordle actually has two word lists from which it validates guesses, a list of all valid 5-letter words, and list of words to use as puzzles.
 As part of the validation, I check that the guess word exists in either of the lists before proceeding.
-I included a hint that the word they attempted to submit is not a valid guess.
+I provide to the player that the word they attempted to submit is not a valid guess.
 This mostly filters out junk guesses like "AAAAA" or "ABCDE".

-The second validate I perform is a check to prevent duplicate words.
-The player can actually hurt their chances of finding the solution if their guess has already been attempted.
-I provide a warning and stop validation if the word is contained.
+The second validation I perform is a check to prevent duplicate words.
+The player can actually hurt their chances of finding the solution if they waste an attempt guessing the same word again.
+I provide a warning and stop validation if the word is already guessed.

 Those validations look like this: